 - Have a measurable and significant impact (what data do we need to inform our further planning?)

 - Fulfil a need (school and professional) Investing in people

 - Have scope for whole school and departmental development

 All too often teachers can feel threatened by imposed CPD.
 Teachers have been ‘sent’ on my courses without applying themselves.
 One appeared on my behaviour management course on Monday having been told on the Friday before that he needed it.
 Another turned up on my iPad in Maths course without an iPad.
 He started with “I’m not a fan at all, convince me “- His school had given iPads to all their students with little preparation for the teachers.
 Again he had been sent without applying.
-There will be a follow up blog about Technology CPD so follow this blog if you want to get notified.

 What does the Research Say about effective CPD?

 This is taken from the Teacher Development Trust